jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 $ conda env list
 ```

-you should now see a new virtual environment has appeared called `2025dsci`
+You should now see a new virtual environment has appeared called `2025dsci`

-To navigate into your new environment, do this...
+To navigate into your new environment, do this
 ```
 $ conda activate 2025dsci
 $ conda env list # This shows you which environments are available and selected